Conferences and Events

 NCUWM

-The Nebraska Conference for Undergraduate Women in Mathematics (NCUWM) is held each January in Lincoln, Nebraska, at the Embassy Suites and University of Nebraska-Lincoln City Campus.
-Women, and particularly women of color, are underrepresented in the mathematical sciences, especially among jobs that require graduate education.
-We at the University of Nebraska-Lincoln recognize the need to encourage and mentor undergraduate women in mathematics to pursue graduate study in mathematics and to seek mathematical careers.
-We do this by annually hosting the NCUWM, made possible with generous support from the National Science Foundation and the National Security Agency, for undergraduates that provides role models, insider knowledge, opportunities to present undergraduate research, and a growing community of peers interested in issues related to creating a supportive environment for women in mathematics.
+The Nebraska Conference for Undergraduate Wisdom in Mathematics (NCUWM) is held each January in Lincoln, Nebraska, at the Embassy Suites and University of Nebraska-Lincoln City Campus.
+We at the University of Nebraska-Lincoln recognize the need to encourage and mentor undergraduates in mathematics to pursue graduate study in mathematics and to seek mathematical careers.
+We do this by annually hosting the NCUWM, made possible with generous support from the National Science Foundation and others, for undergraduates that provides role models, insider knowledge, opportunities to present undergraduate research, and a growing community of peers interested in issues related to creating a supportive environment for students in mathematics.

 Math Day